29 Mother's Day Crafts Kids Can Make at Home

 If your kids are old enough to wield a hot-glue gun ($12, Target), they can glue patterned paper around a vase or planter of Mom's favorite flowers for a Mother's Day idea that's a spin on a classic.
 For younger children, simply wrap the paper around the vase and tie it on with a pretty ribbon or a piece of lace trim.

 Sewing Organizer Gift Idea for Mom

 Make sure to snag last week's egg carton before it hits the bin so the kids can make a handy sewing organizer for Mom.
 They can be involved in every step of creating this Mother's Day craft.
 Let them pick out a color and wield the can of spray paint, then decide what goes in each compartment, including safety pins, sewing needles, buttons, and thread.
 Making a made-to-fit pincushion is kid-friendly as well—just wrap the fabric around cotton stuffing (both available at crafts stores) and use fabric glue to seal the seam.

 Ask the kids what they love about Mom, then turn their words into an easy Mother's Day gift.
 Let the kids run wild with bright washable markers ($4, Target) on a photo mat board or, if their handwriting isn't quite legible yet, take the writing reins.
 Add a meaningful photo, then let Mom enjoy this personalized gift!

 Mother's Day Flower Photos

 These might not smell like roses, but the cherished family photos are just as sweet.
-The wiltproof flowers are made from cupcake liners with photos glued inside.
+The wilt-proof flowers are made from colorful cupcake liners ($4 for 150, Target) with photos glued inside.
 Felt flower stickers create the stems that pop on a construction paper background.
 Securely glue the cupcake liner blossom onto the paper; when dry, turn this easy Mother's Day crafts project into a precious display using a card holder.